Tomb of Alexander the Great: Historical attestations

 According to Pausanias and the contemporary Parian Chronicle records for the years 321–320 BC, Ptolemy initially buried Alexander in Memphis.
 In the late 4th or early 3rd century BC, during the early Ptolemaic dynasty, Alexander's body was transferred from Memphis to Alexandria, where it was reburied.

-In 61 BC during the Triumph of Pompey the Great, Appian also related that "Pompey himself was borne in a chariot studded with gems, wearing, it is said, the cloak of Alexander the Great, if anyone can believe that.
-It seems to have been found among the possessions of Mithridates that the inhabitants of Kos had received from Cleopatra VII of Egypt."
+In 61 BC, during the Triumph of Pompey the Great, Appian also related that "Pompey himself was borne in a chariot studded with gems, wearing, it is said, the cloak of Alexander the Great, if anyone can believe that.
+It seems to have been found among the possessions of Mithridates that the inhabitants of Kos had received from Cleopatra III of Egypt."

-In 48 BC Alexander's tomb in Alexandria was visited by Caesar.
-To finance her war against Octavian, Cleopatra took gold from the tomb.
+In 48 BC, Alexander's tomb in Alexandria was visited by Caesar.
+To finance her war against Octavian, Cleopatra VII took gold from the tomb.
 Shortly after the death of Cleopatra, Alexander's resting place was visited by Augustus, who is said to have placed flowers on the tomb and a golden diadem upon Alexander's head.
 According to Suetonius, Alexander's tomb was then partially looted by Caligula, who reportedly removed his breastplate.
-In 199 AD Alexander's tomb was sealed up by Septimius Severus during his visit to Alexandria.
+In 199 AD, Alexander's tomb was sealed up by Septimius Severus during his visit to Alexandria.
 Later, in 215, some items from Alexander's tomb were relocated by Caracalla.
 According to chronicler John of Antioch, Caracalla removed his own tunic, ring and belt, along with some other precious items, and deposited them on the coffin.

 When John Chrysostom visited Alexandria in 400 AD, he asked to see Alexander's tomb and remarked, "his tomb even his own people know not".
 Conversely, around this same time, Cyril of Alexandria notes that the tomb was opened up by orders of the Emperor Theodosius I and looted.
 Later authors, such as Ibn 'Abd al-Hakam (b.
 803), Al-Masudi (b.
 896) and Leo the African (b.
 1494), report having seen Alexander's tomb.
-Leo the African, who visited Alexandria as a young man, wrote: "In the midst of the ruins of Alexandria, there still remains a small edifice, built like a chapel, worthy of notice on account of a remarkable tomb held in high honor by the Mahometans; in which sepulchre, they assert, is preserved the body of Alexander the Great ...
+Leo the African, who visited Alexandria as a young man, wrote: "In the midst of the ruins of Alexandria, there still remains a small edifice, built like a chapel, worthy of notice on account of a tomb; in which sepulchre, they assert, is preserved the body of Alexander the Great ...
 An immense crowd of strangers come thither, even from distant countries, for the sake of worshipping and doing homage to the tomb, on which they likewise frequently bestow considerable donations".
 George Sandys, who visited Alexandria in 1610, was reportedly shown a sepulchre there, venerated as the resting place of Alexander, although it is likely a mere repetition of the description given by Africanus.